seemslegit42/aevonos/docs/OBELISK-PAY.md

 - **`createTransaction` (Internal)**: The core internal function that atomically debits or credits a workspace balance and creates the corresponding `Transaction` record.
 This function is **not** exposed as an agent tool.
 - **`createManualTransaction` (Tool)**: An agent-callable wrapper around `createTransaction` for user-initiated debits/credits.
 - **`logTributeEvent` (Service-to-Service)**: A specialized function called by the `klepsydra-service` to atomically process the financial outcome of a tribute to a Folly Instrument.
-This ensures that the risk/reward calculation and the financial transaction are inseparable.
+It validates sufficient credits before executing the transaction.
 - **`getWorkspaceTransactions`**: Retrieves a paginated history of transactions for a workspace.

 ### 2.2.
 Prisma Schema (`Transaction` Model)